A Complete Guide to Fine Tuning Large Language Models

 When Do You Need to Fine-Tune?

-Deciding when to fine-tune a large language model depends on the specific task and dataset you are working with.
+Deciding when to fine-tune a large language model, or more specifically, pre-trained models, depends on the specific task and dataset you are working with.

 In general, fine-tuning is most effective when you have a small dataset and the pre-trained model is already trained on a similar task or domain.